Topologically protected frequency control of broadband signals in dynamically modulated waveguide arrays: Conclusions and perspectives

-\paragraph{Conclusions and perspectives --} In this work we have proposed a scheme to realize a hybrid frequency-space synthetic lattice subject to a synthetic magnetic field by acousto-optically modulating an array of waveguides.
-The strength of the synthetic field is controlled by the wavevector of the sound wave and, in turn, determines the topological properties of the lattice.
+In this work we have proposed a scheme to realize a hybrid frequency-space synthetic lattice subject to a synthetic magnetic field by acousto-optically modulating an array of waveguides.
+The strength of the synthetic magnetic field is controlled by the wavevector of the sound wave and, in turn, determines the topological properties of the lattice.
+Specific values of the frequency momentum in the synthetic direction can be selected by tuning the arrival time of the incident pulse with respect to the modulation period, leading to an efficient time-to-frequency multiplexing conversion.

 The proposed scheme paves the way to the use of the standard photonic technology of laser-written waveguides for the spectral manipulation of broadband signals.
-The coherent nature of the proposed scheme permits its application to classical waves (e.g. for time-to-frequency multiplexing conversion), as well as to single- or few-photon wavepackets, (e.g. to manipulate their entanglement between time, frequency and spatial variables), and opens the way to various applications in telecommunications and quantum science and technology.
+The coherent nature of the proposed scheme permits its application both to classical waves and to single- or few-photon quantum wavepackets, e.g. to manipulate their entanglement between time, frequency and spatial variables.
+This opens the way to various applications in telecommunications and quantum science and technology.